-We provide a host of programs to support the learning development
+We provide a host of programs to support the learning development of youth in various life stages, from infants to university students.

 Aeon Sukusuku Laboratory

 AEON 1% Club Foundation has been organizing the Aeon Sukusuku Laboratory yearly at Aeon shopping centers since FY2007.
 This is directed to families raising children and includes seminars on childcare led by experts in the field, as well as the singing of Japanese nursery rhymes and songs, with children and parents enjoying a meaningful chance to sing together.